 Ambac Assurance Corporation Segregated Account was placed in rehabilitation on March 24, 2010, by William D. Johnston, a Lafayette County Circuit Court Judge, presiding by a judicial assignment order of the Circuit Court for Dane County, Wisconsin.
-Kimberly A. Shaul was appointed as special deputy rehabilitator, but was replaced in this capacity by Roger A. Peterson, Deputy Administrator of the Division of Regulation and Enforcement at the Office of the Commissioner of Insurance, effective January 14, 2011.
+Kimberly A. Shaul was appointed as special deputy rehabilitator, but was replaced in this capacity by Roger A. Peterson effective January 14, 2011.
 Current and more detailed information regarding the rehabilitation is available at ambacpolicyholders.com.